Seizure of Vehicle for DUI Forfeiture

 - third DUI within ten (10) years of a prior conviction;

 - fourth or subsequent DUI in a lifetime;

 - DUI manslaughter;

 - DWLSR with a permanent revocation.

 If your vehicle was seized after a DUI arrest, contact an experienced DUI defense attorney at Sammis Law Firm.
 The agencies that seize vehicles for forfeiture include the Florida Highway Patrol, the sheriff’s office, or a local police department.

 We can help you fight the felony DUI charge.
 We can also help you challenge the seizure of your vehicle for civil or criminal asset forfeiture proceedings.

 Our main office is located in downtown Tampa, FL.
 We have a second office in New Port Richey in Pasco County.
 We fight DUI cases and vehicle seizures for forfeiture throughout the greater Tampa Bay area.

 Requirements for DUI Forfeiture of a Vehicle?

-In addition, the driver’s license must be currently revoked as a result of a prior DUI conviction for a violation of Section 316.193.
 If a driver has a previous DUI and has not sought the reinstatement of the license, the driver’s license is still considered revoked for the prior DUI.